Ree Park – Ebeltoft Safari

-Ree Park Safari is a safari park in Djursland on the peninsula of Jutland, Denmark.
-The safari park is the home of more than 800 animals of 80 species from 5 different continents.
-This popular tourist attraction offers its guests a comprehensive insight in the life and behaviour of animals from Europe, Africa, North America, South America and Asia.
+Ree Park Safari is a safari park in Ebeltoft, Djursland on the Jutland peninsula, Denmark.
+The safari park is the home of more than 800 animals of 80 species from 5 continents.
+This popular tourist attraction offers its guests a comprehensive insight into the life and behaviour of animals from Europe, Africa, North America, South America and Asia.

 History

 The zoo was founded in 1991 by Frans Kilde Hansen and was named Ebeltoft Dyrepark.
-Ebeltoft Dyrepark was sold 1993 to Lars Thye and the name was changed to Ebeltoft Zoo.
+Ebeltoft Dyrepark was sold in 1993 to Lars Thye and the name was changed to Ebeltoft Zoo.
 Merete and Henrik Elsass bought the zoo 1998 and changed the name to Ebeltoft Zoo & Safari.
 In 2006 the zoo was bought by Karsten Ree, and the zoo got its present name.

 In 2007 Ree Park became member of DAZA and EAZA.

 Description

 Welfare of wild animals in captivity is a key value in the vision of the park.
 This is why all the different species of the park live in surroundings tailored to meet their special needs and instinctive behaviour.
 The American black bears, for example, have access to both tall trees and lakes in order to facilitate their natural climbing and swimming behaviour.
 Similarly, the cheetahs live in a hilly bush savannah where these fast predators can spot e.g. antelopes in a different area of the park.
 This architectural feature of the park evokes instinctive hunting behaviour in the cheetahs even though the animals do not have access to their prey.
 In their natural African habitat, cheetahs often observe the savannah from hills and rocks enabling them to find their prey from a long distance.